pachyderm/pachyderm/doc/docs/master/contributing/setup.md

 ```

 If you want to run all the test locally, you can, but note these take a while
-and don't correspond exactly to the set of tests that run in CI (so you may see
+and don't correspond exactly to the set of tests that run in CI:
-some failures):

 ```
 make test